The Mongol Rally

 2025: Sign up is open.

-The Poles of Inconvenience: Europe Edition is also running in July this year.
+The Poles of Inconvenience: Europe Edition is also running in 2025.
 This is a glorious new flavour of overland stupidity in tiny vehicles.
 Un-navigate the carefully crafted network of chaos from Scandinavia, to Eastern Europe and all the way down to Northern Africa.

 Everything you need to know can be transmitted direct to your peepers right here in this 90 second in depth guide.